RobCranfill/MIDI-bit/README.md

     * That's G G G Eb F F F D; the tempo doesn't matter.
     * After the attention sequence,
       * Middle C: Zero out session data (and write it to storage).
+      * D above middle C: Toggle RUN/DEV mode (see below)
-      * Unimplemented/not useful? <strike>D above middle C: Write session data immediately.</strike>
+      * Unimplemented/not useful? <strike>Write session data immediately.</strike>

-* RUN/DEV MODE
+* RUN/DEV mode
   * For now, there are these two modes.
 Useful for development, but ultimately not needed?
-  * At boot (running 'boot.py'), the code will blink the NeoPixel blue 5 times, then wait 2 seconds; if at the end of that period the BOOT button is being pressed we will enter DEV MODE, otherwise it's RUN MODE.
+  * At boot (running 'boot.py'), the code will blink the NeoPixel blue 5 times, then wait 2 seconds; if at the end of that period the BOOT button is being pressed we will enter DEV MODE.
+  * If the BOOT button is not pressed, we look at the Non-volititle memory and enter DEV/RUN mode as set below.
   * boot.py will set the Feather's flash memory to "READ ONLY" if in DEV MODE.
   See [adafruit.com](https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage) for more info.
   * This means in RUN MODE, the default, the CircuitPython code can write to the flash, and can update the accumulated practice time.